Upgrading a Report Server Database

 At service startup, the report server checks the database schema version to verify that it matches the server version.
 If the database schema version is an older version, it is automatically upgraded to the schema version that is required by the report server.
 Automatic upgrade is especially useful if you restored or attached an older report server database.
 A message is entered in the report server trace log file indicating that the database schema version was upgraded.

-The Reporting Services Configuration tool no longer provides a separate Upgrade button or upgrade script.
-Those features are obsolete in SQL Server 2008 due to the automatic upgrade feature of the Report Server service.
+The Reporting Services Configuration Manager no longer provides a separate Upgrade button or upgrade script.
+Those features are obsolete starting with SQL Server 2008 due to the automatic upgrade feature of the Report Server service.

 After the schema is updated, you cannot rollback the upgrade to an earlier version.
 Always backup the report server database in case you need to recreate a previous installation.